This cranberry sauce is not only delicious, it’s got medicinal properties as well.

 - Taste it.

-- If it's not sweet enough with ¾ cup sugar add more.
+- If it's not sweet enough add more sugar.

-- I like my cranberries to be a little tart so I use ¾ cup sugar.
+- I like my cranberries a little tart so I use 1 cup sugar.

 - This cranberry sauce can also be used as a jam to spread on your fave bread.